DeustoDatacom/BDAP/dataviz.md

 ::: notes

-`null` in the age of information overload, data absence is more and more significant `zero` can be represented by
+`null` in the age of information overload, data absence is more and more significant. may help in the detection of faulty sensors.
+If models are built filtering nulls, this insight may be lost.

+`zero` can be represented by

 - position + axis